Seagate/cortx-test/README.md

 # cortx-test
-CORTX-TEST is an automation repository for multiple automation projects developed for LDR R2 and future versions.
+CORTX-TEST is a repository for multiple automation projects developed for LDR R2 and future versions.
-Right now, it can be divided into following logical loosely coupled parts
+Right now, it can be divided into following parts
-* Test framework.
+* Test framework
-* Test execution framework.
+* Test execution framework
 * Robot framework and
 * Tools (reporting, DI, clone TP, etc.,).

-## Start Here
+## Getting Started
-Make sure you brush up your Git knowledge if you are coming from svn or other versioning system.
-Create a GitHub account and a PAT, and get access to Seagate Repositories including Cortx-Test.
+This document assumes that you are aware about Github and if you are coming from svn or other versioning system it is recommended to .
 Follow the link https://github.com/Seagate/cortx/blob/main/doc/github-process-readme.md to configure git on your local machine.
 Following Readme document will give you enough insights and start contributing.

 You may need a separate client vm with any Linux Flavour to install client side pre-requisites and start using automation framework.
 This VM should have connectivity to Cortx Setup.
 If you have VM/HW crunch you may use one of the node as client as well.